YehudaRosenberg/gql-app/README.md

-# Building a Secure GraphQL API: A Demo Project
+# Building a Secure GraphQL API

+This project is based on the material of the course [*Building GraphQL APIs with Python: Beginner To Pro*](https://www.udemy.com/course/building-graphql-apis-with-python).
+Except the password hashing and authentication mechanism implemented in the loginUser API, all the security checks were made by me as part of a self learning journey aiming to fortify my security knowledge on GraphQL APIs.
-Welcome!
-This project serves as a practical demonstration and learning exercise focused on **building a secure GraphQL API**.
+This app serves as a practical demonstration and learning exercise focused on **building a secure GraphQL API**.
 We explore common security considerations and implement robust solutions using a modern Python stack.

 Whether you're a GraphQL developer looking to harden your APIs or a security engineer exploring best practices in this space, this codebase provides concrete examples.